-For many years it has been my family’s belief that our clan motto is “often wrong, never in doubt.”
+For many years, one's family motto has been “often wrong, never in doubt.”
 Overconfidence is a cognitive problem, present to lesser and greater degrees in us all.
-It grows in the presence of two conditions.
+And it grows in the presence of two conditions.

 Scientists studying cognition report that we are frequently overconfident when considering small possibilities – we think they are more significant than they are, at least mathematically.
 Overconfidence is not necessarily good or bad; a belief in a slight chance of recovery is called hope.
 An “abundance of caution” may prompt us to be more prudent in the face of a small, but existential risk.